galaxyproject/training-material/topics/transcriptomics/tutorials/rna-seq-viz-with-volcanoplot/tutorial.md

 ![Volcano plot labelling top significant genes](../../images/rna-seq-viz-with-volcanoplot/volcanoplot_top20.png "Volcano plot labelling top significant genes")

-As in the previous plot, genes are coloured if they pass the thresholds for FDR and Log Fold Change, (red for upregulated and blue for downregulated)and the top genes by P value are labelled.
+As in the previous plot, genes are coloured if they pass the thresholds for FDR and Log Fold Change, (red for upregulated and blue for downregulated) and the top genes by P value are labelled.
 Note that in the plot above we can now easily see what the top genes are by P value and also which of them have bigger fold changes.

+> ### {% icon question %} Question
+>
+> Which gene is the most statistically significant with large fold change?
+>
+>    > ### {% icon solution %} Solution
+>    >
+>    > Csn1s2b, as it is the gene nearest the top of the plot and it is also far to the left.
+This gene is a calcium-sensitive casein that is important in milk production.
+As this dataset compares lactating and pregnant mice, it makes sense that it is a gene that is very differentially expressed.
+>    >
+>    {: .solution}
+{: .question}

 ## Create volcano plot labelling genes of interest